auphofBSF/community-digikey-api-v3-lite/README.md

 ## Usage

-additional requirements for the `example/example.py` that need to be installed by your package manager of choice, `conda install -r /example/example-requirements.txt` or `pip install -r /example/example-requirements.txt` where `<mod>` is one of the following
+additional requirements for the `example/example.py` that need to be installed by your package manager of choice, `conda install -r example/example-requirements.txt` or `pip install -r example/example-requirements.txt`

     pandas >= 1.0.0
-    tabulate >= 0.8.6
+    tabulate >= 0.8.3

+alternatively `conda install pandas>=1.0.0 tabulate>=0.8.3`

 Copy and paste the following into a python code file or use the `example/example.py`